wfox4/questions/README.md

 You have to move them or make a copy of the file before running the other generators.
 So do one at a time and make sure you run the remove numbers and dupes for each generator.

-After generating the questions using the provided generator scripts, follow these steps to transform the JSON data using the FormatDatasetForFinetuning.py script:
+After generating the questions AND generating outputs from other sources, follow these steps to transform the JSON data using the FormatDatasetForFinetuning.py script:

 1. Create an input JSON file containing the generated questions.
 Name it responsesfromLLM.json or modify the input_file variable in the script to match your input file name.